Charlie Raglan: Oldham Athletic

 On 3 July 2023, Raglan signed for National League club Oldham Athletic on a two-year deal.
 Manager David Unsworth said that Raglan had turned down a two-year deal with Cheltenham to return to the North-West as his partner had recently given birth to twins.
 Raglan was dropped from the first XI and made his return under new manager Micky Mellon, helping Melon to win his first game in charge with a 1–0 win away at Woking on 18 November.
 This was the start of a good run of form for Oldham, during which time he partnered Liam Hogan and Shaun Hobson in a back three.
 He played 32 times in the league in the 2023–24 campaign.

 He was named as vice-captain by Mellon in August 2024.
 He scored five goals in 41 league games in the 2024–25 season to help to secure the Latics a place in the play-offs.
 He captained Oldham to victory over Southend United in the final at Wembley to secure the club a place back in the English Football League.
 He left Oldham after he chose not to trigger an option within his contract to remain at the club for an additional season.

 Barrow

 On 27 June 2025, Raglan signed a two-year contract with League Two club Barrow, reuniting with manager Andy Whing, who had been a teammate at Oxford.
+The team went six games unbeaten in November and Raglan said the side still had "a lot more to give".
+However, Whing was sacked after a spell of poor results and new manager Dino Maamria dropped Raglan from the first XI.
+Raglan featured 37 times in the 2025–26 campaign, which ended in relegation back into non-League.
+He left the club following a mutual agreement on 20 August 2026.

+Radcliffe

+On 22 August 2026, Raglan joined National League North club Radcliffe on a one-year deal.